Minimal Numerical Differentiation Formulas: Numerical Experiments

 where

 with $\tilde W$ necessarily a full rank matrix.
 Then

 with $\tilde\delta:=\diag(\sqrt{\theta_2},\ldots,\sqrt{\theta_N})$, which shows that

 The pseudoinverse of $\delta W$ or $\tilde\delta\tilde W$ can be found by using either the singular value decomposition, the QR-factorization or the normal equations \cite{Stewart98}.
-The last method leads to a simple formula $A^+=(A^T\!A)^{-1}A^T$, but requires solving linear systems with the potentially highly ill-conditioned matrix $A^T\!A$.
-Therefore we are using the singular value decomposition in the numerical experiments as the most reliable method.
+The last method leads to a simple formula $A^+=(A^T\!A)^{-1}A^T$, but requires solving a linear system with the matrix $A^T\!A$ whose condition number is the square of the condition number of $A$, which is undesirable if $A$ is already ill-conditioned.
+We are using the singular value decomposition in the numerical experiments as the most reliable method.

 Once the weight vector $\w$ of a $\dnorm_{2,\mu}$-minimal formula of order $q$ has been computed, the growth function $\rho_{q,D}(\z,\X,2,\mu)$ can be easily evaluated by \eqref{2mudual}.